Ey Iran: History

-"Ey Iran" dates back to World War II.
-In September 1941, Allied forces occupied Iran following an Anglo-Soviet invasion that overthrew Reza Shah.
+The anthem was created during World War II.
+In September 1941, Allied forces occupied Iran following the Anglo-Soviet invasion that overthrew Reza Shah.
 Hossein Gol-e-Golab was inspired to write a poem on Iranian nationalism when he saw Allied flags waving from an Iranian military barracks in Tehran.
-One day in Tehran, Gol-e-Golab witnessed a fight between a British soldier and an Iranian officer.
-When Gol-e-Golab recounted the incident, he wanted to write a poem to keep Iran and the Iranian spirit alive in it.
-Khaleghi decided to compose the song, and Banan would sing the poem.
+That image strengthened his resolve to compose a patriotic piece reflecting Iranian spirit in spite of the occupation.

-Gol-e-Golab was inspired to write this song by his patriotism.
-He was quoted as saying:
+According to Gol-e-Golab, a confrontation between a British soldier and an Iranian officer further encouraged him to write the poem.
+Khaleghi later set it to music, and Banan recorded the vocal performance.